 Here are answers to some of the most common questions about pregnancy tests.

 What is a pregnancy test and how does it work?

-This usually happens -- but not always -- about six days after fertilization.
-If you're pregnant, levels of hCG continue to rise rapidly, doubling every two to three days.
+This usually happens -- but not always -- about 6 days after fertilization.
+If you're pregnant, levels of hCG continue to rise rapidly, doubling every 2 to 3 days.

 What types of pregnancy tests are available?

 Two main types of pregnancy tests can let you know if you're pregnant: urine tests and blood tests.